 TracerConfigurator is a class used to provide an instance of

 io.opentracing.Tracer based on configuration in

 These are pluggable, and each plugin is shipped as a Solr Module:

 opentelemetry module supports OTLP over gRPC or HTTP.

 jaegertracer-configurator module supports the Jaeger format over the Thrift transport.

 <tracerConfig> is absent,

 Tracer instance that was registered in

-modules/jagertracer-configurator provides a default implementation for setting up Jaeger Tracer.
+jagertracer-configurator provides a default implementation for setting up Jaeger Tracer.
 Enable the module with either system property

 Then Jaeger tracer is configured in